jclem/teamster/README.md

 *— [The Twelve-Factor App][twelve-factor]*

-Teamster is a Twelve-Factor-compliant, Unix-y cluster manager for Node.
+Teamster is a Twelve-Factor-compliant, Unix-y worker process manager for Node.
 Its primary use is to facilitate the painless running and graceful shutdown of HTTP servers, but it has many other potential use cases.

 Clusters running with teamster listen for the Unix signal `SIGTERM`, and then attempt to shut down their worker processes gracefully.
-This is useful in both single-worker and multiple-worker situations, as in both cases it's desirable for an HTTP server to finish serving any requests in process before stopping.
+This is useful in both single-worker and multiple-worker situations, as in both cases it's desirable for an HTTP server to finish serving any requests in progress before exiting.

-When a teamster master receives the `SIGTERM` signal, it tells all of the workers to stop accepting new connections, serve their requests already in progress, and then exit.
+When a teamster master process receives the `SIGTERM` signal, it tells all of the worker processes to stop accepting new connections, serve their requests already in progress, and then exit.

 ## Usage

 ### Run a function

-Teamster can run a single function for you in a forking model.
-Simply pass `#run` a function as your first argument.
+Teamster can run a single function for you in a worker or workers.
+Simply pass `#run` a function as the first argument.

 ```javascript
 require('teamster').run(function() {